YouTube

 We took a quick detour to see some of the effects of the eruption and was something completely new to me.

-Around 12months ago Mt Nyriagongo erupted and took out much of the surrounding area.
-It’s continually active but erupts at such a slow sleep that it causes no problems.
-However from the Eruption on 2021 it devastated the area. around 50 people died and 1000s were displaced and a year on they are still struggling from the impact.
+Around 12 months ago, Mt Nyiragongo erupted and took out much of the surrounding area.
+It’s continually active but erupts at such a slow speed that it causes no problems.
+However, the eruption in 2021 devastated the area.
+Around 50 people died, and thousands were displaced, and a year on, they are still struggling from the impact.

 THE UN

-There are thousands and thousands of UN peacekeepers within eastern DRC due to the number of armed rebels but the size of some of these compounds is incredible, it is like something out of an Middle Eastern war movie.
+There are thousands and thousands of UN peacekeepers within eastern DRC due to the number of armed rebels, but the size of some of these compounds is incredible, it is like something out of a Middle Eastern war movie.

-Passing by the main airport I got another shock.
-The number of people that appeared to be living on the airport grounds beside derelict planes was incredible.
-Whether or not this is a different section of the airport I don’t know.
+Passing by the main airport, I got another shock.
+The number of people who appeared to be living on the airport grounds beside derelict planes was incredible.
+Whether or not this is a different section of the airport, I don’t know.

 LOCALS

-Missing the hotel we continued real deep into Masisi and you could tell immediately you were in a different place as every single local would stare at the jeep and then you would see the shock on their faces once they spotted the white man.
-I wish I could have recorded it just to show you but it was impossible to capture.
+Missing the hotel, we continued really deep into Masisi, and you could tell immediately you were in a different place as every single local would stare at the jeep, and then you would see the shock on their faces once they spotted the white man.
+I wish I could have recorded it just to show you, but it was impossible to capture.

 RICA LODGE MALAIKA